Edge Developer Platform

 1. Log in to the dashboard and find the project to migrate.

-2. Enter Site configuration, select the Build & deploy option.
+2. Enter Site configuration, select the Build and deploy option.

 3. In the Build settings section, note the values of Build command and Publish directory.